repositories01/thiagomedina/README.md

 I believe that it is possible to learn anything.<br/>
-On focus on web development, I seek a deep knowledge of the Javascript / Typescript ecosystem, tryning don't depend on abstractions.
+On focus on web development, I seek a deep knowledge of the Javascript / Typescript ecosystem.
 Experience in:
 - Javascript
 - Typescript